-Option Value IPL_Device0 CD-ROM This option describes the first device in the IPL boot order To change the boot order, change only the number in the option label and be sure that all labels for each device are changed.
+Option Value PCI_Device1_ID This option describes the first PCI device in the system.
 Avoid modifying the value of this option.
-This option in included only on ProLiant ML/DL G2 servers.
-IPL_Device0Index 0 This option defines the index of the first device in the IPL boot order.
-To change the boot order, change only the number in the option label and be sure that all labels for each device are changed.
-Avoid modifying the value of this option.
-This option is included only on the ProLiant ML/DL G2 servers.
-PCI_Device1_ID This option describes the first PCI device in the system.
-Avoid modifying the value of this option.
 This option is included only on ProLiant ML/DL G2 servers.
 PCI_Device1_Bus This option describes the first PCI device in the system.
 Avoid modifying the value of this option.
 This option is included only on ProLiant ML/DL G2 servers.
 PCI_Device1_Device This option describes the first PCI device in the system.
 Avoid modifying the value of this option.
 This option is included only on ProLiant ML/DL G2 servers.
 PCI_Device1_Function This option describes the first PCI device in the system.
 Avoid modifying the value of this option.
 This option is included only on ProLiant ML/DL G2 servers.

-Option Value PCI_Device1_Index This option describes the first PCI device in the system.
+PCI_Device1_Index This option describes the first PCI device in the system.
 Avoid modifying the value of this option.
 This option is included only on ProLiant ML/DL G2 servers.
-PCI_Device1_Pen NEW This option describes the first PCI device in the system.
+PCI_Device1_Pen This option describes the first PCI device in the system.
 Avoid modifying the value of this option.
 This option is included only on ProLiant ML/DL G2 servers.
-PCI_Device1_IRQ This option describes the first PCI device in the system Possible values for this option include: 1-15 Disabled This option is included only on ProLiant ML/DL G2 servers.
-BIOS Serial Console Configurat ion BIOS_Console_Port Possible values for this option include: COM1 COM2 Disabled This option defines the console port.
-BIOS_Console_Baud_Rate Possible values for this option include: 9600 19200 57600 115200 This option defines the console baud rate.
-BIOS_Console_Mode Possible values for this option include: VT100 ANSI This option defines the console mode.
-EMS_Console Possible values for this option include: Disabled Local Remote This option defines access to the EMS console.
-Automatic Server Recovery (AS R) Configuration ASR_Status Possible values for this option include: Enabled Disabled This option defines whether ASR is enabled or disabled
+PCI_Device1_IRQ This option describes the first PCI device in the system.
+Possible values for this option include: • 1-15 Disabled This option is included only on ProLiant ML/DL G2 servers.
+BIOS Serial Console Configuration

+Option Value

+BIOS_Console_Port Possible values for this option include:

+• COM1

+• COM2

+Disabled

+This option defines the console port.

+BIOS_Console_Baud_Rate Possible values for this option include:

+• 9600

+• 19200

+• 57600

+• 115200

+This option defines the console baud rate.

+BIOS_Console_Mode Possible values for this option include:

+• VT100

+ANSI

+This option defines the console mode.

+EMS_Console Possible values for this option include:

+Disabled

+Local

+Remote

+This option defines access to the EMS console.

+ASR Configuration

+ASR_Status Possible values for this option include:

+Enabled

+Disabled

+This option defines whether ASR is enabled or disabled.